happywithxpl/GeneMiner/README.md

 # GeneMiner

-# overview
+# Overview

-GeneMiner is a software for extracting phylogenetic markers from second-generation sequencing (NGS) data.
+GeneMiner is a software for extracting phylogenetic markers from next generation sequencing (NGS) data.

 GeneMiner uses a K-mer filtering method to obtain reliable reads, then a weighted seed extension algorithm based on de Bruijn graph method to mine target sequences by assembling small target regions of short-read sequencing datasets, and finally the results are verified by an iterative method based on the base substitution model.